OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 When dealing with membrane-protein systems, the :class:`.ProteinComponent` is replaced by a :class:`.ProteinMembraneComponent`, which is already explicitly solvated.
-In such cases:
+In such cases, no further solvation of the complex system is done in the protocol, meaning:

 * In the :class:`.RelativeHybridTopologyProtocol`, a separate :class:`.SolventComponent` for the complex leg is not required.
+The :class:`.ChemicalSystem` of the complex end states consists of the :class:`.ProteinMembraneComponent`, the ligand and optionally cofactors as :class:`.SmallMoleculeComponent`\s.
 * In contrast, in :class:`.SepTopProtocol` or :class:`.AbsoluteBindingProtocol`, a :class:`.SolventComponent` is still
   needed because the :class:`.ChemicalSystem` represents both the complex and solvent legs.
+The :class:`.SolventComponent` is then only used for solvating the solvent leg of the transformation.

 Thermodynamic Cycles
 --------------------